TwitchNovel/Novel/README.md

  With a lot of worry, Lancelot rushed from the room.
 He never was one to be brave when Ishmael is angry.

- Old, still upset with Ishy decided to play
+ Old, still upset with Ishy decided to play tagpro